Champions campaigns are fronted by everyday people representing different groups or populations within a community.

-Alongside the toolkit you can watch a video of interviews we did with community champions.
+You can watch a video of interviews we did with community champions.
 They talk about how rewarding it is to be a champion and how they have helped people who recognised them.

 More champion videos are available on our youtube channel from interviews with champions in Oamaru, Balclutha, Milton, Huntly (including messages in Te Reo), Otorohanga, Te Kuiti and Te Puke.